Atlantic Standard Time (AST)

 Common Uses of the Atlantic Standard Time

-- •Scientific research — expressing timezones values in published studies and experimental data
+- •Scientific research — expressing timezones values in published studies, experimental data, and journal articles where SI unit conventions apply

-- •Engineering design — specifying timezones requirements in technical drawings and calculations
+- •Engineering design — specifying timezones requirements in technical drawings, calculations, and simulation input files across metric and imperial systems

-- •Quality control — measuring and verifying timezones in manufactured products
+- •Quality control — measuring and verifying timezones in manufactured products to ensure conformance to design tolerances and international standards

-- •Education — teaching timezones concepts in physics and engineering courses
+- •Education — teaching timezones concepts in physics, engineering, and applied science courses with worked examples in multiple unit systems

-- •Industry standards — meeting regulatory and specification requirements for timezones
+- •Industry standards — meeting regulatory and specification requirements for timezones as defined by international bodies such as ISO, ASME, ASTM, and NIST

 Did You Know?

 The International Bureau of Weights and Measures (BIPM) in Sèvres, France, is the custodian of the International System of Units (SI).
 The BIPM coordinates global measurement science and maintains the definitions of base units that underpin all scientific and industrial measurement.
 The Atlantic Standard Time is part of this global measurement framework that ensures a scientific result in one country means exactly the same thing when replicated in another.
 This traceability is essential in fields from pharmaceutical manufacturing to aerospace engineering where measurement errors can have serious consequences.
+Since 2019, all seven SI base units are defined in terms of fundamental physical constants — the speed of light, the Planck constant, the Boltzmann constant, and others — freeing measurement standards from dependence on physical artifacts forever.